jiaqingxie/Theories-of-Graph-Neural-Networks/README.md

 12. Koundal, Paras, Matthias Plum, and Julian Saffer.
 [Study of mass composition of cosmic rays with IceTop and IceCube.](https://arxiv.org/pdf/2107.09626) arXiv preprint arXiv:2107.09626 (2021).

-13. ...

-## TODO List:
+## Roadmap

-1. Energy based Graph Neural Networks (First Part)
-2. Finding more references on spectral graph theories with graph neural networks (Traditional Analysis + Learning Based Methods) in first part
-3. Add neural SDE (stochastic differential equation. e.g. Molecular Dynamics) solvers 12/10/2023
+- Add a dedicated section on **energy-based GNNs**, graph diffusion, and score-based graph models.
+- Expand **spectral graph theory** with clearer separation between classical graph signal processing, learned Laplacians, and graph transformers with spectral encodings.
+- Add **neural SDE / stochastic dynamics on graphs**, especially for molecular dynamics and uncertainty-aware scientific simulation.
+- Split purely application-heavy material into a future `Applications.md` so the main README stays theory-first.
+- Add short curator notes to landmark papers so readers can understand why each paper matters.

-This repo is going to be frequently updated.
-Some new theoretical papers will be added.
-Old papers or unimportant papers will be removed after careful considerations.
+This repository is intended to stay alive and opinionated.
+New theoretical papers will be added, while duplicated, broken-link, or weakly related entries will be removed after careful review.